Our Story

 Caroline Matanle

 Caroline is the longest serving in-house staff member at Whoopsadaisy.
-Her role has gradually changed over the last 10 years and her responsibilities and tasks have evolved with the organisation.
+Her role has gradually changed over the last 12 years and her responsibilities and tasks have evolved with the organisation.
 Caroline is our Corporate and Community Fundraiser and has become a familiar face across the city through her tireless work to promote Whoopsadaisy and make sure its services can keep running smoothly.
-When she is not at Whoopsadaisy, Caroline enjoys taking her lovely spaniel for long walks along the seafront and holidaying every year on Paxos.
+When she is not at Whoopsadaisy, Caroline enjoys walking along the seafront with friends and the dog she borrows and holidaying every year on Paxos.